TicaGit/s_aware_prediction_VITA/README.md

 ## Conclusion & future work

-With the experiment **Bounded trajectory regression**, we saw that we can indeed obtain bounds, given a maximal imput size.
+With the experiment **Bounded trajectory regression**, we saw that we can indeed obtain bounds, given a maximal input size.
 We demonstrated how the theory, initially thought for "certified object detection", can be extended to another regression problem: trajectory prediction.
-We then showed how this process could be improoved with diffusion denoised smoothing, and how tigher the bounds are compared to just using the mean of the raw predictior.<br>
+We then showed how this process could be improved with diffusion denoised smoothing, and how tighter the bounds are compared to just using the mean of the raw predictor.<br>
 These bounds however are rather loose.
-Here are some idea that could results in tighting those.
+Here are some ideas that could result in tightening those.

-- Investigate on diffusion.
-The diffusion denoising is applied on the velocity.
-Maybe directly applying it on the position could results in less numerical approximation (integration) and faster computation speed.
+- Investigate diffusion.
+The diffusion denoising is applied to the velocity.
+Maybe directly applying it to the position could result in less numerical approximation (integration) and faster computation speed.

-- Regarding the formulla to compute the bounds, we were forced to choose really large prior bounds $l$ and $u$.
-One can easilly see that this is not optimal, and I personnally think that find a way to tightning those, coordinate-wise, could lead to better results.
+- Regarding the formula to compute the bounds, we were forced to choose really large prior bounds $l$ and $u$.
+One can easily see that this is not optimal, and I personally think that finding a way to tighten those, coordinate-wise, could lead to better results.

 - We chose to apply noise only on the last 3 timesteps.
-As the formulla used expects noise on the whole input, our choice was more constrained.
-Thus, there should be a way to tighten the bounds base on this fact.
+As the formula used expects noise on the whole input, our choice was more constrained.
+Thus, there should be a way to tighten the bounds, based on this fact.

 - Another path to explore could be the Median Smoothing theory, introduced in [4].
-They propose another formulla, without the need of formulating the prior bounds $l$ and $u$.
+They propose another formula, without the need of formulating the prior bounds $l$ and $u$.

 There is still a lot to do, but this work contains an implementation basis and is a working proof-of-concept.

 ## Code